Azareal/Gosora/docs/configuration.md

 RefNoRef - This switch makes it so that if a user clicks on a link, then the incoming site won't know which site they're coming from.

-NoEmbed - Avoid expanding links into videos or images.
+NoEmbed - Don't expand links into videos or images.
 Default: false

 NoAvatar - The default avatar to use for users when they don't have their own.
 The default for this may change in the near future to better utilise HTTP/2.
 Example: https://api.adorable.io/avatars/{width}/{id}.png